-Each participant has a right to complain about the services received or that he/she needs and doesn't receive, the quality of care, or any other concerns or problems with your PACE program.
-Each participant has the right to a fair and timely/efficient process for resolving differences with the PACE organization, including a rigorous system for internal review by the organization and an independent system of external review.
-Each participant has the following rights:
+You have a right to complain about the services you receive or that you need and don't receive, the quality of your care, or any other concerns or problems you have with your PACE program.
+You have the right to a fair and timely process for resolving concerns with your PACE program.
+You have the right: